2 min read

 Self-Service Analytics: Our low-code technology, drag-and-drop interface, and Semantic Layer allow for fast creation and modification of data products, without requiring extensive data engineering knowledge.
 These data products can be created by BI and analytics experts once, and then be deployed to multiple visualization tools (such as Power BI, Qlik, or Tableau) to quickly generate graphs, dashboards, and reports.

-Holistic Governance: Our metadata-based approach allows neat organization of your data projects, while providing end-to-end documentation, data lineage visualization, and version control across multiple environments.
+Holistic Governance: Our metadata-based approach allows neat organization of your data estate, while providing end-to-end documentation, data lineage visualization, and version control.
 By using metadata to drive the model and deploy the code, TimeXtender never requires any access or control over your actual data, eliminating security vulnerabilities and compliance issues, while giving you a holistic view of what is happening across your entire data estate.

 Enterprise-Grade Security: TimeXtender’s security features allow you to provide users with access to sensitive data, while maintaining data security and quality.
 You can easily create database roles, and then restrict access to specific views, schemas, tables, and columns (object-level permissions), or specific data in a table (data-level permissions).
 Our security design approach allows you to create one security model and reuse it on any number of tables.